tomcritchlow/tomcritchlow.github.io/_posts/2024-04-16-active-advisor.md

 Here are some of the principles that I’ve found necessary to make this active advising model work:

 * I need enough context to be useful.
-This typically means regular touchpoints, but also ideally access to the weekly report that, or the board meeting deck or whatever artifact is being created on a regular basis so that I can always have context of what’s going on right now.
+This typically means regular touchpoints, but also ideally access to the weekly report the executive team reads, or the board meeting deck or whatever artifact is being created on a regular basis so that I can always have context of "what’s going on" right now.
-* We should go to the work.
+* We should go towards the work.
 There’s only so much you can do by talking about the work - you need to actually get stuck in.
 If we’re talking about hiring, let’s jam on the job description together.
 If you’re trying to frame something for investors, let’s open up the pitch deck.
 * You have to challenge assumptions.
 This requires a degree of mutual trust and openness to be able to really re-think assumptions, challenge blindspots and help clients see things in new ways.
 * It requires unlimited access.
 No one wants to count the hours spent or think twice about reaching out because it might trigger a bill.
 The best work is done inside fast feedback loops and requires a kind of “always available” mentality.

 Because of this:

 * I’m usually in the client’s slack and/or whatsapp for fast async work.
-* We have a baseline of regular touchpoints, typically bi-weekly
+* We have a baseline of regular touchpoints, typically bi-weekly but with faster more engaged sprints around key projects and milestones
 * We have a running set of notes that captures what the most important and urgent challenges and opportunities are

 All in the best way to price this is with a fixed fee.
 Typically something like $6k / month.